Guinness disobeys the laws of physics.

 Unlike other brews, the bubbles in Guinness go down rather than up.

-Lucky members of the Royal Society of Chemistry investigated a selection of pints last week in London.
+Lucky members of the Royal Society of Chemistry figured out why during a thorough investigation of a selection of pints in London back in 2013.

 They used a super-fast camera that magnified the bubbles to 1000 percent of their normal size and zoomed in on their behavior.

 They found that the bubbles rose rapidly at the center of the glass, pulling the surrounding liquid with them and setting up a circulating current while the outlying bubbles moved downwards.

 Senior researcher Dr. Andrew Alexander, who lectures in chemical physics at the University of Edinburgh, said he had wanted to do this experiment since drinking Guinness as a student.

 Read more: Top ten facts about Guinness

 ''I'd wanted to try and capture the bubbles going down as I had obviously wondered whether it really did happen, having drunk a few Guinness during my time at university, or whether it was an optical illusion created by the waves in the drink that don't contain any bubbles.
 Nobody had carried out the experiment before.

 ''To capture the image, we had a camera which uses 4,500 frames a second and a zoom lens of times 10.
 When we saw the bubbles really were going down, I was immeasurably happy.